cbrl/Hyperion/README.md

 ## Compiler Requirements
 This project requires a version of MSVC with C++20 support.
-Support for modules in MSVC is a work in progress, and this project still causes encounters compiler errors as of MSVC 19.44 (Visual Studio 17.14).
+Support for modules in MSVC is a work in progress, and this project has only been confirmed to work as of version 17.14.

 ## Required vcpkg Packages
 - assimp